 Madiran is a sanctuary for red wine, and is located in the heart of Gascony, a region better known for producing Armagnac and white wines (St Mont, Pacherenc, Jurançon).

-The Laplace family is recognized as the leading quality producers of Madiran today.
-They are the owners of Château d'Aydie and descendents of Frédéric Laplace, the founding father of Madiran.
-Frédéric was the first, pioneering winemaker to bottle and sell his Madiran wine under his own name when the appellation was first created in 1948.
+The Laplace family is recognized as one of the the leading quality producers of Madiran today.
+They are the owners of Château d'Aydie and descendants of Frédéric Laplace, the founding father of Madiran.
+Frédéric was the first pioneering winemaker to bottle and sell his Madiran wine under his own name when the appellation was first created in 1948.
 At the time, there were only 50 hectares of vineyard under production.
-This area has steadily increased to 1,650 total hectares which now produce Madiran wines.
+This area has steadily increased to 1,650 total hectares producing Madiran wines.

 In addition to a little micro-oxygenation to calm Tannat's thorny tannins, Laplace also blends it with Cabernet Franc, adding complexity and a silky balance.

 Andrew Jefford writes about Aydie: "This is one of the most immaculately and professionally run domains in the whole of France."
 The New France

 And according to La Revue du Vin de France, "The wines made here offer very beautiful harmony between the sweetness of the fruit and the firmness of the tannins."